Light-induced Dzyaloshinskii-Moriya interactions in antiferromagnetic metals: Light-induced DM interaction: Fourth-order perturbation theory

 These results show that a nonresonant polarized laser pulse can induce an anisotropic DM interaction.
 In the insulating phase, the induced DM interaction is zero for circularly polarized laser pulses in our model.

 The numerical results for different laser pulse polarizations and frequencies at room temperature are shown in Figs. \ref{fig:num_y} and \ref{fig:num}.
-These results show that not only can we change the amplitude and sign of nonequilibiurm DM interactions, but we can also tune the DM anisotropy in this system.
+These results show that not only can we change the amplitude and sign of the induced DM interactions, but we can also tune the DM anisotropy in this system.

-The Rashba SOC in equilibrium gives only rise to an interfacial-type DM interaction and thus, a bulk-type DM interaction is forbidden, see section V. However, in the nonequilibrium situation other elements of the DM tensor, see Eqs. (\ref{response-111}) and (\ref{dmi_dynamic}), can be nonzero depending on the order parameter direction and the laser polarization.
-In the metallic regime, up to linear order in the Rashba SOC strength, we find,
+The Rashba SOC in equilibrium gives only rise to an interfacial-type DM interaction and thus, a bulk-type DM interaction is forbidden, see Sec.
+V. However, in the nonequilibrium situation other elements of the DM tensor, see Eqs. (\ref{response-111}) and (\ref{dmi_dynamic}), can be nonzero depending on the order parameter direction and the laser polarization.
+In the metallic regime, up to linear order in the Rashba SOC strength, we find